Client LoginView your Shopping CartHelp & Frequently Asked QuestionsEmail Us

 End If

-Logic: This increments the counter and depending on the value of the variable 'iSuccess' it goes to either the frame Success or Failed.
+Logic: This increment the counter and depending on the value of the variable 'iSuccess' it goes to either the frame Success or Failed.

 • The two text fields should be right aligned and with different colors but same font size(to get a 3D digital display).
 You can of course use a single text field to make it easier for you.